foobarfighter/foounit/README.md

 * peterbraden - for identifying problems with foounit's first iteration
 * jasmine for beating me to the punch :) and also providing a better API than I originally had

+## Other Alternatives

 ### foounit isn't for you?
 There's a lot of great unit testing frameworks for javascript these days.
+It's more important that people are testing their code than it is that people use foounit.

 Some notable alternatives are: